Azure/azure-sdk-for-net/sdk/synapse/Azure.Analytics.Synapse.Artifacts/samples/Sample2_HelloWorldNotebook.md

 var notebookResource = new NotebookResource(notebookName, newNotebook);
 ```

+One a notebook is created, it cas be added to a NotebookResource, which is uploaded with the `StartCreateOrUpdateNotebookAsync` method on `NotebookClient`.

 ```C# Snippet:CreateNotebook
 NotebookCreateOrUpdateNotebookOperation operation = await client.StartCreateOrUpdateNotebookAsync(notebookName, notebookResource);
 await operation.WaitForCompletionAsync();
 Console.WriteLine("Notebook is created");
 ```

+## Retrieve a pipeline

+You can retrieve a notebook by calling `GetNotebook`, passing in the notebook name.

 ```C# Snippet:RetrieveNotebook
 NotebookResource retrievedNotebook = client.GetNotebook(notebookName);
 ```

+## List notebooks

+To enumerate all notebooks in the Synapse workspace you can call `GetNotebooksByWorkspace`.

 ```C# Snippet:ListNotebooks
 Pageable<NotebookResource> notebooks = client.GetNotebooksByWorkspace();